TinyTv/Strange_Spaces/README.md

 The programming and assembling of the demo project was done mostly during the last 3 weeks of Pelifarmi.
 Strange Spaces was released with several major bugs - our lead programmer is working on fixing them on her spare time.

 The current executable (preview_001) is meant to be used for portfolio work and demonstration ONLY.
+You can download the zip from the TESTING folder (which is the Gamemaker project folder).
 It is not to be released elsewhere for commercial use.

 The team: